-For directory assistance, dial 2 192.
+For information on using your cellphone in England, or renting one when you arrive, see Chapter 10.
+Cellphones are called "mobiles" (mo-biles) in England.
+For directory assistance, dial T 192.
 The country code for the United Kingdom is 44.
 To call England from the United States, dial 011-44, the area or city code, and then the 6-, 7-, or 8-digit phone number.
 If you're in England and dialing a number within the same area code, the local number is all you need.

 Three types of public pay phones are available in England: those that take only coins; those that accept only phone cards; and those that take coins, phone cards, and credit cards.
-Phone cards are available in four values - £3 (\$5.55), £5 (\$9.25), £10 (\$19), and £20 (\$37) - and are reusable until the total value has expired.
+Phone cards are available in various values - from £3 (\$6), £5 (\$10), £10 (\$20) up to £20 (\$40) - and are reusable until the total value has expired.
 You can buy the cards from newsstands and post offices.
 At coin-operated phones, insert your coins before dialing.
-The minimum charge is 20p (35¢).
+The minimum charge is 40p (80¢).
 The credit-call pay phone operates on credit cards: Access (which is interchangeable with MasterCard), American Express, Diners Club, and Visa.
-You find these type of pay phones most commonly at airports and large rail stations.
+You find these types of pay phones most commonly at airports and large rail stations.